 Cape Malay Cuisine

-After visiting the neighborhood’s historic sights, make sure to sample its famous Cape Malay cuisine—a unique blend of Middle Eastern, South East Asian and Dutch styles.
+After visiting the neighborhood’s historic sights, make sure to sample its famous Cape Malay cuisine – a unique blend of Middle Eastern, South East Asian and Dutch styles.
 Cape Malay cooking uses plenty of fruit and spices, and includes fragrant curries, rootis and samoosas, all of which can be purchased at several Bo-Kaap street stalls and restaurants.
-Two of the most authentic eating places include Bo-Kaap Kombuis and Biesmiellah, both of which serve staples like denningvleis and bobotie (the unofficial national dish of South Africa).
+Two of the most authentic eating places are Bo-Kaap Kombuis and Biesmiellah, both of which serve staples like denningvleis and bobotie (the unofficial national dish of South Africa).

-For dessert, try a koeksister—a spiced donut cooked in syrup and sprinkled with coconut.
+For dessert, try a koeksister – a spiced, plaited donut cooked in syrup and sprinkled with coconut.

-If you find yourself inspired to recreate the recipes you taste in Bo-Kaap at home, stock up on ingredients at the neighborhood’s biggest spice shop, Atlas Spices.
-Be aware that traditional Bo-Kaap restaurants like the ones listed above are halal and strictly alcohol-free—you’ll need to head elsewhere to try Cape Town’s famous vintages.
+If you want to recreate the recipes you taste in Bo-Kaap at home, stock up on ingredients at the neighborhood’s biggest spice shop, Atlas Spices.
+Be aware that traditional Bo-Kaap restaurants like the ones listed above are halal and strictly alcohol-free – you’ll need to go elsewhere to try Cape Town’s famous wines.

 How to Visit Bo-Kaap

 Those that want the expertise of a real-life guide should join one of the city’s many Bo-Kaap walking tours.
-Nielsen Tours offer a popular free walking tour (though you’ll want to bring cash to tip the guide).
-It departs twice daily from Green Market Square and visits Bo-Kaap highlights including Auwal Mosque, Biesmiellah and Atlas Spices.
+Free Walking Tours Cape Town offers a popular free walking tour (though you’ll want to bring cash to tip the guide).
+It departs twice daily from Motherland Coffee Company and visits Bo-Kaap highlights including Auwal Mosque, Biesmiellah and Atlas Spices.
 Some tours, like the one offered by Cape Fusion Tours, include a cooking course hosted by local women at their own homes.
-This is a great way to try your hand at Cape Malay cooking, and also to gain a behind-the-scenes glimpse of modern Islamic culture in Cape Town.
+This is a great way to try your hand at Cape Malay cooking, and also to gain a behind-the-scenes glimpse of modern Islamic life in Cape Town.

 Practical Advice & Information

-Bo-Kaap Museum is open from 10:00 a.m.-5:00 p.m.
-Mondays through Saturdays, with the exception of certain public holidays.
-Expect to pay a R20 entrance fee for adults, and a R10 entrance fee for children aged 6-18.
+Bo-Kaap Museum is open from 9:00am to 4:00pm Mondays through Saturdays, with the exception of certain public holidays.
+Expect to pay a R20 entrance fee for adults, and a R10 entrance fee for children aged six to 17.
 Kids under five go free.
-Tana Baru Cemetery is open from 9:00 a.m. to 6:00 p.m.
+Tana Baru Cemetery is open from 9:00am to 6:00pm.
+If you would like to stay in the Bo-Kaap area, we recommend Rouge on Rose.
+Located a four-minute walk from the Bo-Kaap Museum, it's ranked as one of the best guesthouses in the city and offers spectacular Lion's Head views, flawless service and cooked-to-order breakfasts.

 If you decide to explore Bo-Kaap independently, bear in mind that this neighborhood (like most areas of the city) is safest during daylight hours.
-If you plan on being there after dark, it’s best to go with a group.
+If you plan on being there after dark, don't walk the streets by yourself – rather book a taxi or go with a group.
 Ladies should dress conservatively in Bo-Kaap, in line with Muslim custom.
 In particular, you will need to cover your chest, legs and shoulders if you plan on entering any of the area’s mosques, while a headscarf carried in your bag is also a good idea.